asozza/ecearth-quests/epochal/NEMO/NEMO_workflow.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$NETCDF4_PARALLEL_DIR/lib:$ECCODES_DIR/lib:$HDF5_DIR/lib:$HPCPERM/ecearth4/revisions/main/sources/oasis3-mct-5.2/arch_ecearth/lib
 ```

-> ⚠️ The OASIS libraries are required by NEMO and should be modified according to your EC-Erth installation path
+> ⚠️ The OASIS libraries are required by NEMO and should be modified according to your EC-Earth installation path

 ---

 ## 1. Preprocessing

+### 1.1 Adapting the halo

 We start from coordinates file provided by the IPSL team, a grid configuration known as `PALEORCA2`.
 This is coming from NEMO 3.6, which implies it has the old NEMO convention for halo points, and it is made by 182x174 points.

-### Adapting the halo

 ORCA grids from NEMO 4.2 has two points less in the zonal direction, and one point less in the meridional one.
-This means that we can "chop" out points to achieve the right number of lon/lat from older initial/boundry conditions file.
+ORCA2 was going from 182x149 to 180x148, so PALEORCA2 must go from 182x174 to 180x174.This means that we can "chop" out points to achieve the right number of lon/lat from older initial/boundry conditions file.
+This can be achieved with cdo:

-ORCA2 was going from 182x149 to 180x148, so PALEORCA2 must go from 182x174 to 180x174.

-This can be achieved with cdo

 ```bash
 cdo sethalo,-1,-1 coords_ori.nc coords_halo.nc
 ```

-### Adding the bounds
+### 1.2 Adding the bounds

 It is important to add cell bounds to this coordinate file so that we have a reference file for conservative interpolation.
 This can be achieved with the tool `orca_bounds_new.py` from AQUA available in the specific branch which can create the required cell bounds.
 The original tool is meant to work with the `mesh_mask.nc` file, but given that at this stage it is not available yet we modified slightly the code in order to make it work with simply a coordinate file.
 The adapted version is available at https://github.com/DestinE-Climate-DT/AQUA/blob/orca-coordinates.nc/cli/orca-grids/orca_bounds_new.py